Spinothalamic Tract – Ascending Tracts

 Dorsal column system has major decussation in lower part of medulla.
 Then medial lemniscus system will pass through upper medulla, pons and mid brain.

-According to nomenclature, if lots of axon makes a circular bundle, this is called fasciculus.
+According to nomenclature, if lots of axons makes a circular bundle, this is called fasciculus.
 If lots of axon makes a flattened bundle, this is called lemniscus.

 This is the nucleus where second order neurons of dorsal column medial lemniscus system terminate and third order neuron starts.